T-Pau/Joyride/README.md

 ## Luigi Pantarotto's Spaceballs Adapter

-This adapters support eight joysticks with one button each.
+This adapter supports eight joysticks with one button each.

 It connects to the user port and one controller port.